Blog

 Creating a Supportive Culture

 Adult daycares should be sanctuaries for caregivers, not just participants.
-Small gestures—like personalized welcome packets, follow-up calls, or caregiver appreciation events—build connection.
+Small gestures, like personalized welcome packets, follow-up calls, or caregiver appreciation events, are effective in building connection.
 Monthly check-ins or workshops offer spaces to share challenges and learn coping strategies.
 These touchpoints deepen partnerships, showing caregivers they’re valued.

 By acknowledging caregivers’ emotional load, centers foster loyalty and trust.
 A supportive culture ensures families feel heard, strengthening their commitment to the program.